Welcome to the Utilization Report, where Dwain McFarland highlights his top fantasy football takeaways heading into Week 10.

 Over the last two games with these changes and Tua Tagovailoa back under center, Hill has a 7.2 Utilization Score, and Waddle sits at 4.8.

-Those numbers suggest massive downgrades for the duo, but we must consider their multi-year history and talent profiles, which says don't overreact (yet).
+Those numbers suggest massive downgrades, but we must consider their multi-year history and talent profiles, which says don't overreact (yet).

 Hill is HOLDING STEADY as a high-end WR1, but his weekly floor is now a WR3.
 Waddle still offers WR1 spike-week upside, but he DOWNGRADES to mid-range WR3 territory.